Free Walking Tour Berlin

 Audio Guides

-Take advantage of the audio guides available at the museum.
+Make use of the sound guide that is provided at the museum.
 They provide

 Engage with the Art